 In Economic terms, the Recession is nothing but, a contraction or decline in economic activity due to avoidable or unavoidable circumstances.
 Since the beginning of Covid-19, the entire world is in such stagnation and the same is affecting those industrial countries & developing countries at a staggering rate never seen before!

-Recession is here and the same to have a dire effect on the Indian stock market!
+The recession is here and the same has a dire effect on the Indian stock market!

 What does the Economist say?